Support for parent and student wellbeing

 - digital usage and screen time guidelines.

-The Raising Children website, which is supported by the Department of Social Services, has a number of health and daily care resources for school age children.
+Additionally, the Raising Children Network, which is supported by the Department of Social Services, has a number of health and daily care resources for high school age children.

 There are also specific support services available from the NSW Department of Education for: